Divorce

 25%

-The DRO must clearly state whether the former spouse/domestic partner is entitled to a cost-of-living (COLA) adjustment.
+The DRO must specify if the former spouse/domestic partner qualifies for a COLA adjustment.

 Does OCERS need to review my DRO before I file it with the court?

 OCERS must review any proposed DRO to ensure it can be administered before it’s submitted to the court.
-If a DRO is submitted to the court without review and approval, OCERS may move to set aside a DRO that does not meet its requirements, and the parties will be responsible for the cost of revising the DRO.
+If a DRO is submitted to the court without review and approval, OCERS will move to set aside the DRO if it does not meet the Retirement System’s requirements.
+The parties will be responsible for all costs associated with revising the DRO.

-If I have a DRO that was filed in another state, will OCERS accept it?
+If my divorce judgment was filed in another state, and it says my pension is to be divided, will OCERS accept it?

 OCERS will not assist either party with the domestication process.